arcanis/eslint-plugin-arca/docs/rules/import-ordering.md

 ## Rule Details

+* First, the side-effects imports go before any other import
-* First, the modules have to be sorted by section (vendors, common, application)
+* Then the modules have to be sorted by section (vendors, common, application)
 * Then they have to be sorted by path (a subdirectory goes before its index)
 * Then they have to be sorted by lexicographic order